oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [Table 53: Format of the protection encapsulated MQTT-SN packet]{.underline}

 Protection encapsulation provides a secure envelope for any MQTT-SN packet (with the exception of the Forward Encapsulation packet).
-The fields provided by the protection encapsulation provide a means by which the sender can be identified and the packet can be protected, using a number of prescribed protection schemes.
+The fields provided by the Protection Encapsulation provide a means by which the sender is identified and the packet is protected, using a number of prescribed protection schemes.

 The sender is the originator of the "Protected MQTT-SN Packet" and responsible for its protection.
 This responsibility MUST NOT be delegated to a third entity like a Forwarder.